 Tuna salad sushi rolls are long sushi rolls filled with tuna salad and wrapped in rice and seaweed.
 This style of sushi roll is known as makizushi or maki sushi, which means rolled sushi in Japanese.
 The sushi rolls are sliced and then dipped in soy sauce and enjoyed.

-While tuna salad seems somewhat unconventional as a filling for Japanese sushi rolls, its actually a popular filling for onigiri and musubi (Japanese rice balls).
+While tuna salad seems somewhat unconventional as a filling for Japanese sushi rolls, it is actually a popular filling for onigiri and musubi (Japanese rice balls).
 The tuna salad is typically on the bland side, with a simple mixture of canned tuna and mayonnaise.
 Variations of this basic tuna salad might include onions, salt and pepper, but any type of tuna salad may be incorporated into this recipe.
-If you have a favorite tuna salad recipe, by all means test it in a sushi roll!
+If you have a favorite tuna salad recipe, by all means, test it in a sushi roll!